 Dragons are all the rage these days.
 Friends are fascinated by the beasts in Game of Thrones.
-My son likes the evil, fire breathing monsters that are to be fought, slayed and conquered in the game Dungeons and Dragons.
+My son likes the evil, fire breathing monsters that are to be fought, slain, and conquered in the game Dungeons and Dragons.

-As for me, I delight in the dragons of the sky that that hover, glide and zoom over our Newton County wetlands, entertaining me on sunny summer’s day.
+As for me, I delight in the dragons of the sky that hover, glide and zoom over our Newton County wetlands, entertaining me on sunny summer’s day.

 Evolving approximately 300 million years ago, dragonflies flew the skies when dinosaurs walked the earth.
 Fossil records show that at that time, dragonflies had a wingspan of up to two feet long.
 Today’s dragonflies are much smaller, with wingspans maxing out at five inches.